singnet/dev-portal/docs/products/DecentralizedAIPlatform/CLI/Manual/Channel/index.md

-Amount of AGIX tokens to add to the channel
+Amount of ASI (FET) tokens to add to the channel

 #### transaction arguments